linl33/bohemia/guides/guide_odkx_server.md

 2. Select the instance that you want to connect to and then click Connect.

-3. Open up a terminal window and enter the following command to change key permissions.

-    `chmod 400 KEY_NAME.pem`

-4. Use the following command in order to SSH into your virtual machine.

-    `ssh -i “KEY_NAME.pem” PUBLIC_DNS`
+3. SSH in (see above instructions)

-5. Before running the launch scripts, check the logs to ensure that all the packages have been successfully installed, which should take about 2-3 minutes.
+4. Before running the launch scripts, check the logs to ensure that all the packages have been successfully installed, which should take about 2-3 minutes.
 The virtual machine may also reboot in this time.
 Use the following command to get into the log directory.

     `cd /var/log`

     Now, open the log file with command:

     `tail cloud-init-output.log`

-6. If you see the message `The system is finally up, after X seconds` you can proceed to the next step!
+5. If you see the message `The system is finally up, after X seconds` you can proceed to the next step!
 Otherwise, continue to wait and check the log again.

 #### Running launch scripts